Nursing Student’s Story

 Nursing Student Helping Special Needs Son

 For seven years, Liliana Carvalho cared for her son, Luis Carneiro Jr., who has cerebral palsy, without the aid of an in-home nurse.
 Since birth, Luis has been bedridden and unable to care for himself.
-Even today, at age nine, he is unable to walk or talk and must receive his nutrition through a feeding tube.
+Even today, at age 9, he is unable to walk or talk and must receive his nutrition through a feeding tube.

 “I had done office work my entire adult life and stopped working when my son was born.
 I had no desire to work in the medical field until I was put in the situation where I became a nurse to my son.
-It was then that I realized I had the gift for it,” said Carvalho, who is married to Luis Carneiro Sr. and also has a healthy six year old son, Ruben Carneiro.
+It was then that I realized I had the gift for it,” said Carvalho, who is married to Luis Carneiro Sr. and also has a healthy 6-year-old son, Ruben Carneiro.

 Today, an in-home nurse cares for Luis, while Carvalho attends classes at the New Community School of Practical Nursing in Newark.
-She enrolled in the 16 month course leading to the LPN back in March of 2012 and plans to graduate in the summer of 2013.
+She enrolled in the 16-month course leading to the LPN back in March of 2012 and plans to graduate in the summer of 2013.